Mohammad3id/100_days_of_swift/highlights.md

 Done
 ```

 Notice how the deinitializers didn't run cause each instance strongly captures the other in its closure.
-To solce this, we can use a `weak` capture:
+To solve this, we can use a `weak` capture:

 ```swift
 print("Creating a house and an owner")